 Alternatively, you can fax the form to (480) 656-6850.
 To contact EWS with questions, call them at 1 (800) 325-7775.

-Once you receive your report, you’ll find any negative information listed about your bank history.
-It will include your personally identifying information as well as the contribution reason explaining why the account is listed.
+Once you receive your Early Warning Services report, you’ll find any negative information about your bank history.
+It will also include your personal information and the contribution reason explaining why the account is listed.

 The report also lists out any former disputes you’ve initiated and any rebuttals if a dispute has been denied.
 That way, future banks can at least see your response to the previous bank’s accusations.

 Once you review your EWS record, you may find that you disagree with one or more of the negative listings.
-If the information is accurate, particularly surrounding past bank fraud, it may be difficult to get the data removed.
+However, if the information is accurate, particularly surrounding past bank fraud, it may be difficult to get the data removed.

 You’ll need to provide some basic information regarding the account in question.
 At a minimum, you can expect to pull together: